 I knew I wanted to try something different so I started playing around with a mixture of crochet stitches and this is what I came up with!
-I love how just two simple stitches creates such a beautiful texture!
+I love how just two simple stitches create such a beautiful texture!

-10mm Crochet hook
+10mm Crochet Hook

 Tapestry needle to weave in any ends

-Single Crochet (SC)
+Single Crochet (sc)

-Slip Stitch (SS)
+Slip Stitch (ss)

-Half Double Crochet (HDC)
+Half Double Crochet (hdc)

 Bind off and weave in any loose ends with your tapestry needle.